top of page

 How I Improved My Relationship With Food and Overcame My Sugar Addiction

-During my emotional healing journey I learned that most of my emotional eating was caused by stress.
+During my emotional healing journey, I learned that most of my emotional eating was caused by stress.
 But also learned that I was definitely addicted to sugar.
 My body needed something sweet every single day.
-So, as I learned to deal with difficult emotions and stress that was causing me to emotional eat I also started trying to cut my sugar use down as sugar food was my choice of to binge on.
+So, as I learned to deal with difficult emotions and stress that were causing me to emotionally eat I also started trying to cut my sugar use down as sugar food was my choice to binge on.

-In this article I will share with you how I reduce my sugar intake and overcame my sugar addiction.
+In this article, I will share with you how I reduced my sugar intake and overcame my sugar addiction.

-When I first reduce my sugar intake all I did was cut down a little at a time- after a while, foods started to be “ too sweet” for me.
+When I first reduced my sugar intake all I did was cut down a little at a time- after a while, foods started to be “ too sweet” for me.

 If you struggle with sugar it can be overcome.
 But if you’re not sure you struggle with emotional eating this is what it looks like in your daily life.